ONSdigital/analysis-for-action/themes/data_analysis/RAP/QA_for_RAP/book/configuration.md

 ````

-When executing the analysis file above, we pass the path to our configuration file after calling the script.
+When executing the analysis file above, you pass the path to the configuration file after calling the script.
-If our script was named 'analysis_script', it would be called from the command line as:
+If the script was named 'analysis_script', it would be called from the command line as:

 ````{tabs}